 - Review the basic differences between local notifications and push notifications

-- Install the Make it Native app on your mobile device
+- Install the Make It Native app on your mobile device

-3 Creating a Project and Configuring Notifications
+3 Creating an App and Configuring Notifications

 Follow the instructions below to set up your first local notification: